“When anything absurd, forlorn, or desperate was to be attempted, the Irish Brigade was called upon.” – George Alfred Townsend

 Their approach carded them up a long slow rise towards a crest in the middle of a farmer’s field.
 As the Irish crested the ridge they were met with a fierce blast of musketry.
 The shattering fire came from a line of Confederate infantry partially protected in a slightly sunken road just beyond the crest of the rise.
 Rather than fall back or retreat, the Irish stood their ground and traded shot after shot at point-blank range with the Alabamans to their front.

 Accounts from survivors talk of the battle rage that came upon some men to the degree that when they ran out of bullets they began throwing rocks at the enemy that were dealing the Brigade such punishment.
-At the end of the fighting on this part of the line, almost two hours later, the Irish Brigade marched away leaving some 550 men dead upon the field.
+At the end of the fighting on this part of the line, almost two hours later, the Irish Brigade marched away leaving some 550 men dead on the field.

 The sunken farm path where their opponents lay stacked in heaps has been known ever since as “Bloody Lane.”